-OPD has received zero PRRs in 2020 related to ALPR; there are 11 total open ALPRrelated PRRs as of December 31, 2020-.
+OPD has received zero PRRs in 2020 related to ALPR; there were 11 total open ALPR-related PRRs as of December 31, 2020.
 These requests related to the number of ALPR camera systems (see Section C above), ALPR data (the license plate number, date, time, and location information for each license plate recorded for related to either specific license plates or all captured data during certain time periods), and OPD emails related to ALPR data.
 Other requests related to the sharing of data with other agencies as outlined in Section B above.
 There are also PRRs relating to technology contracts.

 For all ALPR PRRs, OPD can generally provide date and time information.
-OPD cannot provide information related to locations where license plates were photographed, nor information related to the specific vehicle.
-The following is the list of PRRs outstanding during 2019:
+OPD cannot provide information related to locations where license plates were photographed, nor information related to the specific vehicles.
+Some of these PRRs have been processed and completed in 2021 during the time of the production of this latest iteration of this report - status information below reflects recent updates made in 2021.
+The following is the list of PRRs outstanding during 2020: